 - 2.1 When carrying out the analysis of individual elements of a group solvency approach, ie valuation, capital resources and capital requirement, prudence in one element may be used to offset less prudence in another element.
-The analysis should consider interaction between valuation (eg insurance liabilities), capital resources and capital requirement. - 2.2 The AM captures the same underlying risks as the ICS.
+The analysis should consider interaction between valuation (eg insurance liabilities), capital resources and capital requirement, including an analysis of the differences in the underlying components. - 2.2 The AM captures the same underlying risks as the ICS.
 To this end, an analysis of risks is performed to understand and determine how all of the risks covered in the ICS are captured in the AM calculation.
 This could be either an explicit risk charge (taking into account different risk groupings), prudence embedded in valuation (ie accounting conservatism) or other such quantitative measures (eg scalars).
-In addition, any material risks captured in the AM, but not in the ICS, should be disclosed. - 2.3 The analysis includes whether the overall AM capital requirement provides a similar level of solvency protection as the ICS4.
-As part of this analysis, the proportion of non-risk-based regimes as determined by the AM represents less than 5% of available capital. - 2.4 The overall quality and eligibility of capital resources allowed in the AM is similar to the ICS for the representative sample.
+In addition, any material risks captured in the AM, but not in the ICS, should be disclosed and analysed. - 2.3 The analysis includes whether the overall AM, which relies on underlying legal entity valuation and capital requirements, provides a similar level of solvency protection as the

+ICS3.
+As part of this analysis, the proportion of non-risk-based regimes as determined by the AM represents less than 5% of available capital.

+- 2.4 The overall quality and eligibility of capital resources allowed in the AM is similar to the ICS for the representative sample.
 This determination is made by considering the following: - a.
 An analysis of capital elements other than financial instruments is performed to determine how the capital resources recognised in the ICS are treated in the AM.
-Any capital elements recognised in the AM, but not in the ICS, should be disclosed. - b.
+Any capital elements recognised in the AM, but not in the ICS, should be disclosed and analysed. - b.
 An analysis of deductions from ICS capital resources is performed to determine how the AM treats such items.
 This could take the form of non-admitted assets that have already been removed from the entity level balance sheet. - c.
-The financial instruments recognised in the AM are assessed considering the same five key principles identified for ICS capital resources: loss-absorbing capacity, level of
+The financial instruments recognised in the AM are assessed considering the same five key principles identified for ICS capital resources: loss-absorbing capacity, level of subordination, availability to absorb losses, permanence and absence of encumbrances and mandatory servicing costs. - d.
+The capital composition limits in the AM are compared to those of the ICS and analysed.